 As a general rule, all suppliers, contractors and consultants are entitled to a fair opportunity to tender for provision of goods, works and services in public entities in the State.
 However, public procurement should only be carried out with bidders that are legal entities that meet requirements for eligibility.

 A PE should exclude suppliers, contractors and consultants from tendering for procurement opportunities where they have been debarred from tendering under formal debarment procedures laid down in the State’s law, under any other State’s law or Federal Government law.
 The procedures leading to suspension or debarment are set out in Chapter 19.
 Also, if the bidder is in receivership or is the subject of any type of insolvency proceedings or if, being a private company under the Companies and Allied Matters Act, is controlled by a person or persons who are subject to any bankruptcy proceedings or who have been declared bankrupt within two calendar years prior to the initiation of the procurement proceeding, their tender may be rejected on these grounds.
 Nigerian companies should also not be in arrears in the payment of due taxes, charges, pensions or social security contributions, unless they have a lawful permit with respect to deferment of such payments.
 The bidding documents should state that bidders must have the nationality of an eligible country.
-Normally all countries would be eligible but this provision allows for sanction provisions to which Nigeria is a party to be applied.
+Normally all countries would be eligible, but this provision allows for sanction provisions to which Nigeria is a party to be applied.

 The eligibility criteria should be clearly stated in the bidding documents for each procurement.
 To ensure that these criteria are met, signed statements or documentary evidence may be requested to establish eligibility.
 A potential bidder should be made aware of the grounds for any determination of ineligibility and be given opportunity to contest these grounds.